-The bill S. 171 seeks to improve the management and regulation of waste tires in South Carolina by introducing new articles and amending existing laws.
-It adds Article 3 to Chapter 75, Title 39, which requires waste tire haulers to complete and submit manifests to the Department of Environmental Services.
-Additionally, Article 5 is introduced to prohibit the installation of unsafe used tires on passenger cars and light trucks, defining what constitutes an "unsafe" tire.
-The bill also amends Sections 44-96-170 and 44-96-170(N) through (S) to allow counties to charge tipping fees for waste tires and modifies the collection and distribution of the waste tire recycling fee.
+Bill S. 171 seeks to enhance waste tire management and safety regulations in South Carolina by introducing new requirements and amending existing laws.
+It adds Article 3 to Chapter 75, Title 39, which mandates that waste tire haulers complete and submit manifests to the Department of Environmental Services, while waste tire generators and facilities are required to maintain these records for three years.
+Additionally, Article 5 prohibits the installation of unsafe used tires on passenger cars and light trucks, defining "unsafe" based on specific criteria related to tire condition and repairs.
+The bill also allows counties to charge tipping fees for waste tires and establishes a fee structure for new and used tires sold, while removing rebate provisions to focus on developing a statewide market for tire-derived products.

 Statutes affected: